University of West Georgia

 - Counseling Center

-The University of West Georgia’s Office of Undergraduate Research was established to facilitate collaboration between faculty mentors and student researchers; coordinate university-wide research events, such as Research Day and Big Night; assist students in their preparation and travel to research conferences; and encourage new initiatives to create, enhance, and expand undergraduate research opportunities for all West Georgia students.
+The University of West Georgia’s Office of Undergraduate Research was established to facilitate collaboration between faculty mentors and student researchers; coordinate university-wide research events, such as Scholar’s Day; assist students in their preparation and travel to research conferences; and encourage new initiatives to create, enhance, and expand undergraduate research opportunities for all West Georgia students.
 Faculty-directed undergraduate research complements classroom learning through learning by doing, providing an additional educational opportunity that transforms students into scholars.
 Undergraduate research is an invaluable experience that provides UWG scholars a multitude of opportunities both during and beyond their undergraduate career.
 Read more about the Student Research Assistant Program here.

 Further, UWG Honors College students are required to participate in undergraduate research as criteria to graduate with an Honors College Distinction.
 Students can meet this criteria by sharing their scholarly work with others in the form of an oral presentation, poster presentation, or formal paper.
 There are many venues for students to present their work both on campus at departmental conferences or symposiums as well as off campus at regional, national, or international conferences.
 Students may also publish their research in a journal in their discipline.
 UWG is dedicated to facilitating undergraduate student involvement in scholarly research across all academic fields.